russellballestrini/russell.ballestrini.net/content/2015-02-22-securely-publish-jenkins-build-artifacts-on-salt-master.rst

 securely publishes to my Salt Master.
 When the time comes to perform a release, all I have to do is run highstate, because the pipeline did all the other work for me!

+**Update**

+Special thanks to an `anonymous commentor <https://russell.ballestrini.net/securely-publish-jenkins-build-artifacts-on-salt-master/#efbc6dc7-02e3-11e9-b440-040140774501>`_ regarding how to increase security.
+I have updated the scripts accordingly.